Teeth straightening options

-Most people would like to have a nicer smile, straighter teeth.
-Traditionally, the only way to reach this goal was using something that was fixed to the teeth – braces.
+Most people would like to have straight teeth and a beautiful smile.
+Traditionally, the only way to reach this goal was using fixed braces.
 Whether made of metal, clear material or something hidden behind the teeth, braces are a tried and tested approach to teeth straightening and they achieve beautiful results for patients treated by an orthodontist.

 With advancements in technology, new techniques and methods of teeth straightening are created.
 The newest kid on the block is something removable and invisible, namely clear aligners.
 By far the most popular name in this game is Invisalign.
 There are, however, many competing products that have appeared in recent years – Clear Correct, Orthocaps, Ecligner, to name just a few.